MarcSaurette/Gitbook/Readings.md

 ### 20. Accessibility and Durability for DH Projects
 In this class, we will consider how to foreground accessibility in developing online exhibitions.
 Also we will be considering the issue of dead sites – what happens to your site after you stop maintaining it and how to ensure the information you have work so hard on does not disappear into the ether…

+Dene Grigar and Stuart Moulthrop, "TRAVERSALS: A Method of Preservation for Born-Digital Texts," in *Routledge Companion to Media Studies and the Digital Humanities*, 351-361.

 ### 21. One-on-one work with the professor I
 ### 22. One-on-one work with the professor II